Wax vitrines by the artist and main character of Casting Shadows, Sally Kettlestone. A novel by Patricia Mullin.

 2014 Arts Council Award of a grant for Casting Shadows a novel

-2014 The Yeovil Literary Prize.
-Commended for my novel Casting Shadows.
+2014 The Yeovil International Literary Prize.
+Commended for Casting Shadows.
+Judge: Elizabeth Buchan

 2014 Words and Women competition winner for The Sitting - anthology pub March 8th Unthank Press